Alejogb1/job-board/blog-data/cannot-open-datafile-ssis-package-via-ssms.md

 id: "cannot-open-datafile-ssis-package-via-ssms"
 ---

-Alright so you are having trouble opening an SSIS package's data file using SSMS got it Been there done that more times than I care to admit Let me unpack this thing from my experience and hopefully help you out
+so you are having trouble opening an SSIS package's data file using SSMS got it Been there done that more times than I care to admit Let me unpack this thing from my experience and hopefully help you out

 First off when we're talking about data files in the context of SSIS packages usually we mean files that the package uses as a source or a destination not the actual package itself the `.dtsx` file or maybe you have data files that are used in the package configuration these files are more of a sidecar to the main operation So I am assuming you're hitting the problem when you try to execute the package or maybe you're just trying to configure a connection manager and it's just not working right